krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

 totally ordered, but it is is problematic in the out-of-order context of QUIC.

 QPACK uses a hybrid absolute-relative indexing approach.
-Every QPACK header block starts with an integer that conveys the base index, the total number of entries that had been inserted to the dynamic table before encoding the current header block.
+Every QPACK header block starts with an integer that conveys an absolute base index.
 The format of individual indexed representations does not change, but their semantics become absolute in combination with the base index.
 Similarly, the base index is used to perform table insertions at unambiguous positions.

 # Changes to HPACK and HTTP over QUIC